crllect/Cryphr/README.md

 ---

-If you even moderately enjoy this, star this, and follow my GitHub, I promise you won't regret it.
+If you even moderately enjoyed this, star this, and follow my GitHub.
 Add some PRs if you notice any easy bugs or stupid design decisions.

 ---